-One of three castles in Bellinzona, the capital of Italian-speaking canton Ticino, Castello di Montebello is a dramatic addition to the rural backdrop of the area.
+One of three castles in Bellinzona, the capital of the Italian-speaking canton of Ticino, Castello di Montebello is a dramatic addition to the rural backdrop of the area.

 The original castle dates back to the 14th century, and its present building dates back to the 15th century, with renovations occurring in the 20th century.